 Akachan Honpo has its own point scheme and is also under the “Seven & i” umbrella.
 This means that you can use your nanaco card or Seven card for purchases, too!

 Carry On is Japan’s largest reseller of used children’s clothes.
-Browse their large selection at carryonmall.com.
 You can use an existing LINE, Google, Yahoo or Amazon account to log in and shop.
 We have a close relationship with Carry On as Miss M has brand repped/participated in 3 campaigns so far.
 (Again, this entry isn’t sponsored.
 I was shopping with them before the brand repping started.)

 Their sizes range from infants (50 cm) all the way up to elementary/junior high school kids (140+ cm).
-So, it’s a great place to look if your kids need something for a formal occasion or just everyday school clothes.
+So, it’s a great place to look if your kids need something for a formal occasion or clothes for a special day.
 In my case, I found nearly everything (except socks) for my daughter’s kindergarten interview on Carry On!

 Carry On specializes in gently used “name brand” apparel from domestic brands like Mezzo Piano, Any Fam, and Miki House, along with overseas brands like Carter’s and Ralph Lauren.